Update: 27 February 2024

-Due to the exceptionally high number of births at this time, please do not worry if your booked appointment takes you over the 21 day statutory timeframe in which you should register a birth.
+Our service continues to be busy, therefore please do not worry if your booked appointment takes you slightly over the 21 day statutory timeframe in which you should register a birth.

 Births need to be registered within 21 days.

-If the baby's parents are married to each other, or in a registered civil partnership with each other then either parent can act as the informant and register the birth.
+If the baby's parents are married to one another, or in a registered civil partnership with each other then either parent can act as the informant and register the birth.

-If the baby's parents are not married to each other, or in a registered civil partnership with each other, the mother must register the birth.
-If the father/parent's name is also to be included on the registration documents, then both parents should attend the registrar's office together.
-If this is not possible, please contact the registrar for advice.
+If the baby's parents are not married to one another, or in a registered civil partnership with each other, then the mother must register the birth, as the primary informant.
+If the father/parent's name is also to be included on the registration documents, then both parents should be available at the time of the booked appointment.
+If this is not possible, please contact email@example.com for advice.

 More information is available in the Scottish Government publication 'Family Matters'.

-Birth registrations can be registered at any registration office in Scotland - if your home address is outwith Glasgow or you live nearer another office then you can arrange to register your child there.
+Birth registrations can be registered at any registration office in Scotland - if your home address is out with Glasgow or you live nearer another office then you can arrange to register your child there.
 Click here to find contact details for all other registration offices in Scotland.

 Please arrange an appointment with one office only - do not make duplicate appointments as this will lead to further delays.